How to Configure OSPFv3

 Verify and troubleshoot OSPFv3

-OSPFv3 routing protocol is more complicated than OSPFv2 routing protocols, so verifying OSPFv3 and troubleshooting is not an easy task.
+OSPFv3 routing protocol is more complicated than OSPFv2 routing protocols, so verifying OSPFv3 and troubleshooting is not easy.
 There are several commands we can use to verify and troubleshoot an OSPF configuration and operation:-

 Verify OSPFv3 Neighbors

-We can use “show ipv6 ospf neighbor” command to verify that the router adjacency with its neighboring routers.
-If the router ID of the neighboring router not listed, or if the state of FULL not showing, the two routers have not formed an OSPFv3 adjacency.
+We can use the “show ipv6 ospf neighbor” command to verify that the router is in adjacency with its neighboring routers.
+If the neighboring router’s router ID is not listed, or if the state of FULL is not showing, the two routers have not formed an OSPFv3 adjacency.

 So, if the two routers’ adjacency is not established, link-state information is not exchanged, and Incomplete LSDBs can affect SPF trees and routing tables.
 Routes to destination networks may not be found.
 The output parameters of this command are shown below:-